mchevalier2/crestr/README.md

 ```

 For each reconstruction, a proxy-species equivalency (‘pse’) table must
 be provided.
-Here, with the 7 fake taxa, it looks like:
+Here, with the 7 pseudo-taxa, it looks like:

 ``` r
 crest_ex_pse